hariharan-m/EC521-Project/docker-build-dirs/0-README.txt

-In order to incorporate Phosphor, for example, we would need to build a derivative of openjdk-8-jdk-alpine that adds Phosphor, then derive a "Phosphored-Maven-8-JDK" from that, and then derive a CVE-2017-5638 from that, making a 5-stage chain; or alternatively all of the steps in the chain could be combined together into a single Dockerfile
+In order to incorporate Phosphor, for example, we would need to build a derivative of openjdk-8-jdk-alpine that adds Phosphor, then derive a "Phosphored-Maven-8-JDK" from that, and then derive a CVE-2017-5638 from that, with the result being a 5-layer image; or alternatively all of the steps in the chain could be combined together into a single Dockerfile.